magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43605-order-data-returns-negative-values-for-row-totals-when-using-rest-api.md

     * Orders, Invoices, Credit Memos:
         * Display shipping Amount = Including Tax
 1. Create a tax rate for US (State = '*'), Rate Percent = 24.00
-1. Create Tax Rule with the Tax Rate above.
+1. Create a Tax Rule with the Tax Rate above.
 1. Create a cart price rule with a specific coupon, and Discount = $50 of the Fixed amount for the whole cart.
 1. Create four products with the following prices: $8.90, $5.90, $6.90, and $5.95.
 1. Create an admin order including four of these products using the coupon code created in the previous step.
 Use the free shipping.